gyrogami logo

 A fly on the wall will be picked up by the mirror surface.

-Pictures and videos are how we do it in the digital age.
-It's not about being a professional photographer but covering the basics: every side, direction, even the top and bottom, maybe more if it's weird or unusual; close-ups of the part number or serial number; damaged areas; maybe a few action or real-life perspectives.
+Digital pictures and videos are how we do it now.
+It's not about being a professional photographer but covering the basics.
+For instance, an object that is being listed for sale online should have pictures of every side, the top and bottom, maybe more if it's weird or unusual; close-ups of the part number or serial number; damaged areas; maybe a few action or real-life perspectives.

-The vinyl shower curtain had fold marks that would remain for life and clearly showed up in the reflection.
+The vinyl shower curtain had fold marks that would remain for life and showed up in the reflection.
 Cutting and shaping it was next to impossible.
 Out with the iron.
-After toasting and disfiguring the spare pieces to dial in the settings, I spent 30 minutes flattening the main part.
+After toasting and disfiguring the spare pieces to dial in the settings, it took another 30 minutes smoothing the main part.

 Posted by M: July 14, 2019